leifbr/partnerlabs/docs/class2/modules/module02.rst

 1. When you have complete your pool configuration, hit the **Finished** button

-2. You have now created a Virtual Server (Note: Items in blue are links)
+2. You have now created a Virtual Server

 .. image:: /_static/101/image20.png
    :width: 6.75892in
    :height: 1.44179in

+.. note:: Items in the GUI that are blue are links ie. shortcuts

 3. Now let’s see if our virtual server works!
+     - **UDF** - from the ubu-jumpbox go to http://10.1.10.100
+     - **AWS** - from your PC go to http://<Bigip1VipEipTo100> in your stack Output tab

    a.
 Open the browser to the Virtual Server you just created